CCPA: What you need to know in preparation for your CIPP/US | CIPP/E exam

 The California Consumer Privacy Act (CCPA) will enter into force on January 1, 2020.
-This law is very similar to the GDPR, but there are also important differences.
-Read this article so that you are aware of the most important parts of this law.
+This law is very similar to the GDPR, but there are also significant differences.
+Read this article so has to become aware of the essential parts of this law.

 In short, the CCPA applies to businesses that collectively or solely collect consumers’ personal information and determine the purpose of its processing.
 This is quite similar to the GDPR.
 Just as with the GDPR, the law applies to both online and offline businesses.
-To be covered by the CCPA businesses must do business in the State of California and meet one of the following three criteria:
+To be covered by the CCPA, businesses must carry out their activities in the State of California and meet one of the following three criteria:

-• The company must receive or buy the personal information of 50,000 or more consumers, households, or devices and use it for commercial purposes.
+- The company must have received or bought personal information of about 50,000 or more consumers, households, or devices and use it for commercial purposes.
 This also includes credit card payments.

 What information is protected?